r12habh/Handwritten-digit-recognition-KERAS/README.md

 Library: KERAS (https://keras.io/)

-This model achieves **99.5%** accuracy without using the obselete fully connected layers.
+This model achieves **99.5%** accuracy without using the obselete fully connected layers with 35 epochs and 64 batch_size.

 10% of the training dataset is used for validation.